chriscamacho/Jgles2/readme.md

 the util class ( KEY_* )

+I'd like to colaborate with someone to turn this into a Linux "driver" and also provide a windows driver (Sadly I'm not clever enough to do windows development)

 I'd like to chat to talk about how I might help?
 ------------------------------------------------

-my email account is codifies with googles mail service.
+my email account is codifies with a co uk domain of bedroomcoders, what will we do when spam bots can work that one out...